European Affair - GOEA18

 After the Coliseum, get up close to the nearby Arch of Constantine, which dates back to the fourth century AD, then spend some further free time enjoying Rome, sampling the rich and creamy delights of “gelato” (Italian ice cream).
 Next, you can visit the magnificent Basilique Santa Maria degli Angeli e dei Martiri near Piazza della Repubblica before transferring to Arezzo in the late evening.

-Example: Etrusco Arezzo Hotel, Arezzo Park Hotel
+Hotel: Etrusco Arezzo Hotel, Arezzo Park Hotel or similar

 DAY 5 – Wednesday Arrezzo – Florence - Pisa – Genoa

 Your voyage of cultural discovery continues as you get to know Florence, the birthplace of the Italian Renaissance and home to some fabulous architecture and fine art.
 To begin the day by you’ll enjoy a guided walk around Florence’s many highlights, including the Ponte Vecchio over the Arno, the Piazza del Duomo and Campanile Tower.

 Next you can see a demonstration of the traditional craft of leatherworking at close quarters in a local workshop, and you’ll also have the opportunity to purchase some of the high-quality leather items for which the city is famous.

 You’ll pass the Uffizi Gallery, which contains one of the most notable art collections in Florence.
 You’ll have free time to see the city further, to shop or to watch the world go by from an alfresco cafe, before travelling on to your next destination, Pisa.